Train strikes in March and April: when are they and how to get a refund

 Season ticket holders will receive the refund into their bank account, while those who have an advance ticket will receive an e-voucher to use against the cost of a future rail ticket.

-If you are applying for a refund, bear in mind that there is generally a time limit of 28 days.
+If you are applying for a refund, bear in mind there is generally a time limit of 28 days.

 Can I get a refund if I miss a big event due to train strikes?